 After more than a decade of talks about the conditions at Buford, in 2021, the city hired Charlottesville-based VMDO Architects to look into the problems with the school buildings and draft plans to fix them.
 (VMDO is a sponsor for Charlottesville Tomorrow.)

 In the fall, the firm recommended a $75 million project.
 The plan was to completely redesign the campus by adding new buildings and renovating existing ones.
 The rebuild would add capacity to the school so the district could move sixth graders from Walker Upper Elementary School into Buford and then move all of the city’s pre-K kids to Walker.

 It’s a hefty price tag, said Wyck Knox, a partner with VMDO and lead on this project.
 But, the longer the city waits to start it, the more expensive it is going to be.

-Read more about the school reconfiguration project in this story from fall 2021.
+Read more about the school reconfiguration project

 When the project was first discussed about a decade ago, a version of the Buford project cost about $32 million.
 It was turned down because officials said the city didn’t have the money, Knox said.